leon1219/covid19_vaccine/README.md

 These three files include the state-level VAI results that were calculated on daily, 7-day rolling, and 30-day rolling basis.

 4  vaccination_state.xlsx\
 This file shows the vaccination rate for each state on April 22, May 22, June 22, 2021.
-The data for vaccination rates were obtained from CDC COVID-19 Data Tracker. https://covid.cdc.gov/covid-data-tracker
+The data for vaccination rates were obtained from CDC COVID-19 Data Tracker https://covid.cdc.gov/covid-data-tracker.

 5  correlation_state_day.xlsx\
 6  correlation_state_week.xlsx\